netsec-ethz/rains/design-scalable-signature-updates.md

 key(s) of its ISD through the TRC file which is the root of trust in a SCION network.

+## Issue

+- There will always be a gap between the current and the next shard when content within that shard range is altered.
+Otherwise the consistency check would fail as the entry is part of the new shard but not of the old one.
+This issue is not that severe as a caching resolver has to request the new shard or assertion after the previous one has expired and this takes more time than the the gap of validity the shard has.
+But if the cache is pre-fetching some shards, then for a small amount of time it cannot serve this information.
+  Additionally, the expiration of shards must be considered when signing a new shard where as for an assertion it does not really matter.

 ## Sources

 [1] THE DOMAIN NAME INDUSTRY BRIEF: https://www.verisign.com/assets/domain-name-report-Q12018.pdf